Niraparaadhi: Plot

-Radha reaches madras to begin her job as a chief reporter.
+Radha reaches Chennai to begin her job as a chief reporter.
 She tries to contact her friend Ratna, who is supposed to pick her up at the bus station.
 She meets a man there who offers her tea.
 After drinking it, she falls unconscious.
-The man is a pimp who wanted to abduct her and sell her to four men on the same night.
-When the pimp physically tortures her she kills him with a razer.
-Later she escapes from the place with the murder weapon.
+The man is a pimp and sells her to four men on the same night.
+When the pimp physically tortures her she kills him with a razor.

 Inspector Raja is assigned to investigate the murder of the pimp.
-Upon reaching Ratna's place Radha realises that on the way to the bus station, Ratna couldn't reach the bus station as she was attacked by goons and in the process of snatching her chain they make her unconscious.
-Inspector Raja is investigating this as well.
-He comes to Ratna's house to show the suspects photographs and meets Radha there.
-They were college classmates in love.
-Radha receives appreciation at her workplace for her articles.
-The editor asks her to cover a conference on women's security.
-She is impressed with the chief guest, physicist Janaki's speech there.
+He and Radha are college classmates who were in love but separated now.
 Raja wants to rekindle his relationship with Radha, but she denies it due to the rape that happened to her.

-A man, Vicky runs a brothel in the name of a massage parlour and asks a girl, Meena to get ready for mafia leader Jana, who is supposed to wait for her at a hotel.
-Meena denies it as Jana is a sadist, but Vicky forcefully takes her to the hotel.
-Radha reached the same hotel for an interview and sees Vicky and Meena there.
+Vicky runs a brothel in the name of a massage parlor and takes Meena to mafia leader Jana, who is waiting for her at a hotel.
+Radha is at the same hotel for an interview and sees Vicky and Meena there.
 She gets suspicious and follows them.
-Raja with his subordinate Balan, reaches the same hotel to arrest drug peddler, Jana.
+Raja with his subordinate Balan, reaches the same hotel to arrest Jana.
 The hotel receptionist informs Jana about the police and he attempts to flee.
 Radha kills him with the same razor in the elevator.
 While leaving the hotel, Balan notices her.

-Raja finds Meena in Jana's room.
-He reaches with a lady constable, Ratnavally at Vicky's brothel and gets information about him from the girls there.
-Meena informs him that Vicky might be at Durairaj’s beach restaurants and that he is the leader of the pimps.
-After getting the confirmation about Vicky, Durairaj and other pimps including Jayaprakash, Raja and his team raid the beach restaurant.
-Durairaj, Vicky and Jayaprakash escape, but others get caught.
-After reading news about pimps in a newspaper, a dancer, Rakhi contacts Raja and informs Vicky's whereabouts.
-Raja and Vally disguise themselves as performers at rakhi’s dance show to arrest Ricky.
-Vicky and others get arrested.
-During interrogation, Vicky denies killing Jana.
-Radha has been told to attend a cabaret function of Shailaja to get some news.
-She interviews Shailaja and meets Durairaj there and has a verbal spat with him.
+Raja arrests Vicky with Meena's help but Vicky denies killing Jana.
+Radha interviews cabaret dancer Shailaja and meets Durairaj there and has a verbal spat with him.
 Durairaj follows Radha on the road, and she kills him with the razor she used in a previous murder.
-Since Vicky was in jail during Durairaj‘s murder with the same weapon, police assume he didn't kill Jana and ask him to leave.
-Vicky is afraid that he will be killed too, so he refuses to leave the police station.
-But the police do not allow him to stay back.
+Since Vicky was in jail during Durairaj‘s murder with the same weapon, police realize he didn't kill Jana and release him.
 Vicky is later found murdered in a car.
-Radha had decided to kill all the pimps to eliminate prostitution.
-Other pimps decide to stay quiet and stop prostitution to avoid further deaths.